Capacitor Voltage Rating Explained with Examples

 - What Is a Capacitor Voltage Rating?

-- What Happens If the Voltage Rating Is Exceeded?
+- What Happens If a Capacitor Voltage Rating Is Exceeded?

 - Capacitor Polarity and Voltage Ratings